What does Yodeck allow me to show on my monitors?

 From 640×480 VGA monitors, up to the latest 4K TVs, all monitors will work fine.
 It is best to choose a widescreen monitor with an aspect ratio of 16:9 (like “HD Ready”, “Full HD” or “4K” monitors and TV).

-Yodeck Playbox (or Raspberry Pi in general) should also work fine with 99% of all monitors and TVs out there, so do not worry much.
+Yodeck Player (or Raspberry Pi in general) should also work fine with 99% of all monitors and TVs out there, so do not worry much.

 Does Yodeck support video walls?

-You can use a HDMI video wall controller and use a single Yodeck player to drive a large video wall as a single screen.
-In the near future, we will be providing a special Video Wall Mode in Yodeck, where you can easily create DIY video walls using a single Yodeck Playbox for each monitor in the video wall.
-Stay tuned!
+Alternatively, you can use an HDMI video wall controller and use a single Yodeck player to drive a large video wall as a single screen.

-Is the Yodeck service manageable through a mobile phone?
+Is Yodeck service manageable through a mobile phone?
 Do you provide an app?

-Currently, no, but there is not need to.
+Currently, we do not provide an app, but there is no need to.

 We do not provide a mobile application for managing Yodeck.
-Yodeck was built on a mobile-compatible theme, so it is quite easy to use it through a mobile web browser.
+Yodeck was built on a mobile-compatible platform, so it is quite easy to use it through a mobile web browser.

 In the future, we will be providing a mobile application mainly for push notifications on the status of your monitors.